 Overall pads were perceived as effective although several women mentioned discomfort due to skin soreness, pad movement and being bulky and rough.
-This prompted some to restrict their use or, deliberately wear "tight pants", tights or trousers to prevent pads movement.
-A common concern was embarrassment associated with the pads smelling, being visible, and not having anywhere to immediately change and dispose of a soiled pad when away from home (Quote 12, Table 3).
+This prompted some to restrict their use or, deliberately wear 'tight pants', tights or trousers to prevent pads movement.
+A common concern was embarrassment associated with the pads smelling, being visible and not having anywhere to immediately change and dispose of a soiled pad when away from home (quote 12, table 3).

 The continence clinic team perceived that some women used pads because they were an easier option than other self-management strategies.
-Whilst pads were available from the clinic for as long as the women needed them, there was a clear view that pads would not be given to people who only attend to access free pads or "who just cannot be bothered to do self-management" (HP3: Advisor, Continence clinic).
+While pads were available from the clinic for as long as the women needed them, there was a clear view that pads would not be given to people who only attend to access free pads or 'who just cannot be bothered to do self-management' (HP3, advisor, continence clinic).
 Indeed, only two women accessed pads free of charge, at the clinic.
 The rest bought them, often recommended by their GP or on TV adverts.
-Half did not see cost as an issue, because money was not a concern, they didn't need to buy many, or they perceived them to be cheap.
-However, three women were affected by the cost, seeing them as "quite expensive" (P3: urge UI), particularly if buying them on a regular basis or when needing the larger, specialist ones.
-Strategies to save cost were putting toilet paper on top of the pad or using a scrunched-up hanky (Quote 13, Table 3).
+Half did not see cost as an issue, because money was not a concern, they did not need to buy many or they perceived them to be cheap.
+However, three women were affected by the cost, seeing them as 'quite expensive' (P3, urge UI), particularly if buying them on a regular basis or when needing the larger, specialist ones.
+Strategies to save cost were putting toilet paper on top of the pad or using a scrunched-up hanky (quote 13, table 3).